Technology and Innovation (TE)

 Deliver Ultra-Low and Zero Emission Buses within the County (ZEB)

-Worcestershire is committed to delivering ultra-low and zero emission buses.
-Worcestershire were unsuccessful in its bid to become the first Electric Vehicle Bus Town but have moved to phase 2 of the Zero Emission Bus Regional Area (ZEBRA) for Bromsgrove and Redditch Districts.
+We are committed to delivering ultra-low and zero emission buses.
+We were unsuccessful in our bid to become the first Electric Vehicle Bus Town but have moved to phase 2 of the Zero Emission Bus Regional Area (ZEBRA) for Bromsgrove and Redditch Districts.

 We want to explore the feasibility and costs of delivering cleaner vehicles across the county to reduce emissions and provide a better experience for passengers travelling on the Worcestershire network.